Reference: Configuration Keys

 The hook Object

 • on: (Required) A single event name or a list of event names to trigger the hook.
-Supported events are user_message, assistant_message, error, and tool_use_pre.
+Supported events are user_message, assistant_message, assistant_final, assistant_intermediate, tool_use_pre, tool_use_post, run_start, run_end, and error. error is a derived alias of run_end and fires only when RUN_STATUS=error.

 • do: (Required) The command or inline script to run when the event occurs.
 If multi‑line, it must start with a shebang (e.g., #!/bin/bash).
 Event context is provided as environment variables.
 See the Hooks guide for details.